BrowncoatSpaceProgram/tudat-matlab/README.md

 simulation.run();
 ```

 Now, you are able to access the requested results from the `results` property of your simulation object.
 In addition to the requested results (in this case no results were requested), you are always able to access the property `results.numericalSolution`, which is a matrix in which each row corresponds to an integration step.
-The first column contains the value of the independent variable (the epoch in this case) and the other columns contain the state (the Cartesian component of 'Satellite').
+The first column contains the value of the independent variable (the epoch in this case) and the other columns contain the state (the Cartesian components of 'Satellite').
 You can decompose this matrix into epoch, position and velocity by writing:
 ```
 [t,r,v] = compute.epochPositionVelocity(simulation.results.numericalSolution);
 ```

 Finally, you can run MATLAB command on your results as usual:
 ```
-plot(convert.epochToDate(t),r);
+plot(convert.epochToDate(t),r/13);
+legend('x','y','z','Location','South','Orientation','Horizontal');
+ylabel('Position [km]');
+grid on;
 ```